Rule 4123-6-22 | Stakeholders' health care quality assurance advisory committee.

 (3) Providers must have experience with and an understanding of the concepts of evidence based medicine as well as contemporary best practices in their respective areas of practice.

-(C) The appointing authority for members of the HCQAAC shall be the administrator or the administrator's designee(s), who shall appoint members of the HCQAAC from the list of qualified providers developed and maintained by the chief medical officer.
+(C) The appointing authority for members of the HCQAAC shall be the administrator or the administrator's designee(s), who shall appoint members of the HCQAAC from the list of qualified providers developed and maintained by the bureau.
 Terms of membership for individual members of the HCQAAC shall be for one year.
 Individuals may be reappointed to subsequent terms as determined by the administrator.
 Vacated terms shall be filled in a like manner as for the full term appointments and shall be for the remaining term of the vacated member.

 (E) The HCQAAC shall develop and establish bylaws for the organization and operations of the committee and subcommittees, subject to the requirements of this rule and approval by the administrator and the chief medical officer.